wszczepanski97/FootballJourney/README.md

 # startingPoint

-yarn install albo npm install
+App takes data from two APIs.
+It shows scores of live events and if you want, you can check the league table of chosen country.

+# To watch

-yarn run dev - starujemy server yarn run start - sam webpack
+yarn run start or npm start = run webpack

-albo

-npm run dev
-npm run start
+yarn run dev or npm run dev = start a server